Do you have kittens available?

 In the past, we have used a large (2 feet x 3 feet x 8 inch) plastic mixing tub commonly found in the drywall mud isle of the big box stores like Lowe’s or Home Depot.
 This is an inexpensive alternative to the stainless steel box.

-NOTE: We did try but quickly retired not one, but two of the Litter Robot Wifi Connects (and despite them both still being under an 18 month extended warranty we paid extra for!).
-The Litter Robot design is a great idea in theory, but it was our personal experience that they are not only impossible to keep properly disinfected, but they are also not suitably sized for the extra long bodied Maine Coon cat.
+We did try but quickly retired not one, but two of the Litter Robot Wifi Connects (and despite them both still being under an 18 month extended warranty we paid extra for).
+The Litter Robot design is a great idea in theory, but it was our personal experience that they are not only rather difficult to disassemble and properly disinfect, but they were also not suitably sized for our extra long bodied Maine Coons.

 What type of products do you use for grooming?